ian-de-vries/SSMaterialCalendarPicker/README.md

 ##Contact & Feedback##
 **********************
 If you have any feedbacks, doubts or you just want to yell at me for some reason, please send me an e-mail to [iurichiba@gmail.com](mailto:iurichiba@gmail.com).
 Any help on this project is more than welcome!

+And if you end up using this component, I'd love to hear about your app and check it out! 🐶